JOSM/josm-plugins/mapillary/INSTALL.md

 If you don't have push-access to the SVN-server, you should now be ready to go.

-The following paragraphs only deal with transferring commits grom the GitHub-repository to the SVN-server and the other way around.
+The following paragraphs only deal with transferring commits from the git-repository to the SVN-server and the other way around.

 ---